kad-ecoli/mmCIF2BioLiP/README.md

 The binary executable of makeblastdb, blastn and blastp from the [NCBI BLAST+](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) are available at ``script/`` for 64 bit Linux.
 Reinstall cd-hit, makeblastdb, blastn and blastp if using other operating system.

+## Installation for web browsing ##

-This repository contains a copy of [JSmol](https://wiki.jmol.org/index.php/JSmol).
+1. This repository contains a copy of [JSmol](https://wiki.jmol.org/index.php/JSmol).
 This is not needed for database update.
 It is solely for visualization through the web browser.

-Follow ``output/readme.sh`` to set up for web browsing.

-Optionally, to show directed acylic graph for Gene Ontology terms on the website, the ``dot`` program from [Graphviz](https://graphviz.org/) can be used.
+2. Optionally, to show directed acylic graph for Gene Ontology terms on the website, the ``dot`` program from [Graphviz](https://graphviz.org/) can be used.
 If your system does not have Graphviz, you can install it to ``graphviz/bin/dot`` from source code:
 ```bash
 wget https://gitlab.com/api/v4/projects/4207231/packages/generic/graphviz-releases/6.0.2/graphviz-6.0.2.tar.gz
 tar -xvf graphviz-6.0.2.tar.gz